richrd/suplemon/README.md

  1. [X] Create a command line text editor with built in multi cursor support
  2. [ ] Usability should be as good and easy as nano.
  3. [ ] Multi cursor and multi selection should be comparable to sublimetext.
- 4. [X] Develope suplemon with suplemon!!!
+ 4. [X] Develop suplemon with suplemon!!!

 #Usage: